 Let’s talk about that elephant in the room.
 No one else does.
-By day 3pp, I was eliciting ‘Baby Blue’ signs.
+By day 3 postpartum, I was eliciting ‘Baby Blues’ signs.
 But I chalked it up to breastfeeding not going well.
-But looking back, there were so many other things.
+Looking back, there were so many other things.
 I didn’t want anyone to touch my son.
 It wasn’t a germ thing.
 It was a whole other level of fierce.
 But, you’re supposed to let others hold him, so I did.
-I remember the second night after people had finally left and it was just Cody and I, I broke down crying.
+I remember the second night after people had finally left and it was just my husband and I, I broke down crying.
 I said, “Can I hold my baby now?”
 I understand protective.
 But this truly was other worldly.

-Then 3 months later when it was time to go back to work.
-It was like I ripped my heart out each morning when I left him.
+Then 3 months postpartum when it was time to go back to work, it was like I ripped my heart out each morning when I left him.
 Truly.
 By the time I got back, my chest ached.
 I would clutch him to me.
 Maybe after 2-3 minutes like that I could relax a bit and look at him.
 And pumping at work!
 Oh, what a stress.
 Am I going to pump what he ate today…?
 What if I don’t…?

 But, all of this was normal right?
 People struggle with breastfeeding all the time.
-Some just give up sooner than others (that’s my then thought.
-Not now.
-Easy.).
+Some just give up sooner than others (that’s my then thought, not now.).
 He was born in October… the beginning of flu season.
 Being concerned about taking a baby in public is normal, not anxiety.
 Him not gaining weight properly made sense because of the nursing trouble we had.
 Normal or at least explainable.
 Not wanting to be separated from him for an instant… Mother’s instinct.
 Tired… normal.
 Everything was normal.
-Just not the butterflies and rainbow normal I had expected.
+Just not the butterflies and rainbows normal I had expected.

-Then 4.5 months pp hit.
-Closest Cody and I have ever been to divorce.
+Then 4.5 months postpartum hit.
+That’s probably the closest my husband and I have ever been to divorce.
 I honestly cannot even remember what the original upset was over.
-I just remember him going out for his plow shift (4am, I think) on a Sunday.
+I just remember him going out for his snow plowing shift (4am, I think) on a Sunday.
 We hadn’t been to church in weeks because, germs.
 And he expected me to go that morning.
 Alone.
 When the dust settled, I remember him holding me in his arms and saying he hadn’t expected me to be there when he got home.
 I told him the thought had crossed my mind.
 And had I had somewhere to go that didn’t make my anxiety (wouldn’t consent to calling it that then) sky rocket, I would have been gone.
 Things for me didn’t get better after that, but he had more compassion.

 I still didn’t know what was going on.
 But dang it, if this was what it was like 5 MONTHS after having a baby, I didn’t want any more!
 I started writing.
 I wrote and wrote and wrote.
 If I was upset, Cody took the blunt in my notebook whether it was his fault or not.
 A lot of “I hate myself” showed up in that book.
 A lot of anger.
 And still, I thought it was normal… Because nobody talks about it!!
-I probably had a couple fleeting thoughts of “Is this PPD?”
+I probably had a couple fleeting thoughts of “Is this postpartum depression?”
 But by saying it, I would allow it to be, so I refused to say it aloud.
-Besides, I was a Christian.
-Christians don’t get depressed… right?

 What’s worse, is no one really knew anything was going on.
-I certainly couldn’t talk to family about it because they all had happy beautiful post partum times.
+I certainly couldn’t talk to family about it because they all had happy beautiful postpartums.
 They hadn’t experienced what I was going through.
 Our families didn’t know our relationship had become as rocky as it had at that bad point.
 Nothing.
 Silence.
 Keep the facade of ‘normal’.

 Had a relatively good pregnancy.
 Some dehydration contractions at 32 weeks that put me on the couch for a weekend, but nothing major.
 My goals for this baby were looser but relatively the same.
 Home birth, water this time!
 Breastfeeding, but get it right this time.
 MORE SKIN TO SKIN because that was obviously why nursing hadn’t gone so well the first time.
 Longer delayed cord clamping even though we did that last time.
 More enjoyable down time that first week instead of acting like wonder woman.
 NURSE WITHOUT A COVER!! because who cares?
 It’s easier!
 Go in public!
 Move him around while he sleeps so the house doesn’t have to be silent and he can sleep in more places than his crib and the carseat.

 Really, it all went well.
 Again, had 3 days of prodromal labor.
 Intense back labor (was hoping that was a fluke the first time).
 No water birth again.
 Just didn’t feel comfortable.
 He latched before I even got off the living room floor!
 Perfect.
 He ate like a champ and had gained beyond his birth weight by 1 week old!
 WOOHOO!
-Bad hurdle from last time GONE!
+That was a bad hurdle from last time OVERCOME!
 And I was keeping him skin to skin most of the night, I moved him around to different places to sleep during the day.
 I held him to sleep.
 It was great!

 We had him adjusted.
 I researched tongue and lip ties.
 I used oils which would help long enough for everyone to have some relief, but it didn’t get to the root cause.
 At 3 weeks, I eliminated dairy from my diet which is a common thing.
-But it was the chiropractor who did a kinesiology test that confirmed dairy, but also a grain intolerance.
+But it was the chiropractor who did a kinesiology test that confirmed dairy, as well as a grain intolerance.
 Once those 2 cleared out of my system, I had a happy baby again.
-But by the time all of this washed out, we were 8 weeks pp. And by 10, I was digging out that old notebook to start writing in again.
+However by the time all of this washed out, we were 8 weeks postpartum.
+And by 10, I was digging out that old notebook to start writing in again.
 Anger.
 Self hate.
 Little to no self worth.

-Having PPD and asking for help is ok!
+Having postpartum depression and asking for help is ok!
 It is good!
 It isn’t bad.
 It isn’t failing.
-Failing is when you quit… and PPD dangles your over the cliff of ‘quit’ every single day.
+Failing is when you quit… and postpartum depression dangles your over the cliff of ‘quit’ every single day.
 There are things that help immensely.
-I’ll cover mine here soon.
-I never did take a prescription.
+(Oils and supplements specifically) I never did take a prescription.
 Some people do.
 The bottom line is that you take care of you.
 New mama, you’re not alone.
 There are a ton of us!
 It’s time we start telling our stories.
 It’s time we remove the elephant!